BlaqueDevs/se-assignment-day-4-software-project-management-mariamtondwe/README.md

 ##### 4. Facilitates Progress Tracking

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+### Steps to Identify Core Issues
+#### 1. Audience Research.
+Conduct interviews, surveys, or feedback sessions with potential users to learn about their biggest challenges.Analyze common complaints or frustrations they have with current solutions or workflows.
+#### 2.Market Analysis.
+Study competitors' software to see what gaps exist in their offerings.
+Understanding what competitors miss or where they fall short can guide your solution.
+#### 3.
+#### 1.
+#### 1.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?